tiwiz/ultimate-resources-android-devs/README.md

 # Compiled List of Resources for Android Developers

 **I am trying to compile and curate a collection of resources which can be pretty handy for Android Developers.
-Something like an aggregator for all the relevant and vital pieces of information for our fraternity**
+Something like an aggregator for all the relevant and vital pieces of information for our fraternity.**

 _Note : This is an on-going list and I will keep updating it !
 Feel free to comment or submit pull requests for changes or additions._
 <br><br>